-We are subject to Chinese national and local environmental protection regulations which currently impose environmental taxes for the discharge of waste substances, require the payment of fines for pollution, and provide for the closure by the Chinese government of any facility that fails to comply with orders requiring us to cease or improve upon certain activities causing environmental damage.
+Our operations and products are subject to national and local environmental protection laws and regulations in China which govern emission to noise, air, release to soil and discharge to water, treatment and disposal of non-hazardous and hazardous waste materials.
+The Chinese regulations currently impose environmental taxes for the discharge of waste substances, require the payment of fines for pollution and provide for the closure of any facility that fails to comply with orders requiring us to cease or improve upon certain activities causing environmental damage.
 Due to the nature of our business, we produce certain amounts of waste water, waste gas, and solid waste materials during the course of our production.
 We believe our environmental protection facilities and systems are adequate for us to comply with the existing national, provincial and local environmental protection regulations.
-However, Chinese national, provincial or local authorities may impose more stringent or additional regulations which would require additional expenditure on environmental matters or changes in our processes or systems.
-For example, in recent years, environmental protection has been emphasized to a greater extent by the Chinese government, leading to the revision of the Environment Protection Law in 2014 and the adoption of the ecological civilization concept in China's Constitution in 2017.
+The potential liabilities, sanctions, damages and remediation efforts related to any non-compliance with such laws and regulations could negatively impact our ability to conduct our operations and our financial condition and results of operations.